ShinyCode/gan-stronomy/README.md

 ┗━ im2recipe-Pytorch
 ```

-1. Clone the `gan-stronomy` repo, and install the requirements:
+1. Clone the `gan-stronomy` repo and install the requirements:

    ```
    >> cd [project]